NXT TV preview: The lineup for Tuesday's loaded show that runs head-to-head with AEW Dynamite - Pro Wrestling Dot Net

 -Asuka vs. Roxanne Perez

-Powell’s POV: AEW Dynamite will air on Tuesday next week and will be holding a “Title Tuesday” themed edition.
-Obviously, that explains why WWE is loading up this episode, and I’m sure AEW will do the same.
+Powell’s POV: WWE is teasing something involving Undertaker, as they have added a “gong” to the end of the ad for this episode.
+AEW Dynamite will also air on Tuesday with a “Title Tuesday” themed edition.
 It should be a fun night.
 Join John Moore for his live reviews of NXT on Tuesdays at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment